privly/privly-applications/PGP/README.md

 Currently the app supports basic encryption/decryption of content posted and retrieved from a content server.
-This is currently done with keys read from localforage.
+This is currently done with keys read from local storage.
 Key management is currently being implemented.

 Tests are written for OpenPGP.js in the Privly context that confirm correctness of the encryption, key generation, and signing and verification of encrypted